Clamentos/FabRISC/src/spec/Section6.typ

             Another situation is debugging: by placing the desired breakpoints in the desired spots of the program, exceptions can be triggered and handled to perform things like memory / state dumping, or any other action that might help the programmer understand what is going on in the system.
 All of this can be achieved with near zero performance penalty and interference with the actual code.

             One final application can be in handling unavoidable arithmetic edge cases without performance penalties, enabling safer arithmetic as well as aiding arbitrary precision data types.

+            Additionally, these registers can also be used as an extra `SGPRB`.
         ])
     ),